-Aaron earned his undergraduate degree in Enology from UC Davis having actually lived in Davis before attending college there.
-His first foray into winemaking in the valley was under Napa legend John Kongsgaard at Newton Vineyard.
+Aaron earned his undergraduate degree in Enology from UC Davis – having been one of the few Napa based winemakers who actually lived in Davis before attending college there.
+He later graduated from the Université of Bourgogne in France with a Masters Degree in Viticulture.
+His first winemaking job in the valley was under Napa legend John Kongsgaard at Newton Vineyard as assistant winemaker in 1990.
 Later Aaron moved to France where he earned his Masters Degree in Viticulture from the Université of Bourgogne.
 Upon returning to California he landed a dream job at Beringer as their “International winemaker” flying to countries such as Chile, Italy and France to make wine.
-He has been the head winemaker at St. Clement and at Quintessa and now much of his time is in demand as a consulting winemaker for mostly premium Napa producers.
+He has been the primary winemaker at St. Clement and at Quintessa and now much of his time is in demand as a consulting winemaker for a select group of premium Napa based producers.

 Nearly all of the wines Pott creates are premium Cabernet Sauvignon from various locations within the Napa Valley; one Cabernet Franc is also released each year.

-The 2007 Kaliholmanok Spring Mountain Cabernet Sauvignon also includes small amounts of Cabernet Franc & Petit Verdot from the same vineyard.
+The 2007 Pott Wine Kaliholmanok Spring Mountain Cabernet Sauvignon also includes small amounts of Cabernet Franc & Petit Verdot from the same vineyard.
 This vineyard (Bel Canto) is on the highest point of Spring Mountain at well over 2000 feet.
 Aaron remembers walking the ground with a well known viticulturist.
-This individual drove up to the top of Spring Mountain (one winery has shirts that say something like, “I survived the drive to the top of Spring Mountain” and ran his hands through the soil and simply said, “plant this”.
+This individual drove up to the top of Spring Mountain (one winery has shirts that say something like, “I survived the drive to the top of Spring Mountain”) and ran his hands through the soil and simply said, “plant this”.
 If only all vineyard planting decisions were that simple.
 The wine takes its name from the local Wappo Tribe.
-“Kaliholmanok” literally means “naked woods people friendly” – let your imagination do the wandering in this case – helped a bit by the wine.
+“Kaliholmanok” literally means naked woods people friendly – let your imagination do the wandering in this case – helped a bit by the wine.

 The oak complements rather than contrasts with the fruit.
-Lingering touches of vanillin complement the smooth finish.
-This is dark wine with an elegant nose; it is somewhat perfumy showing both red and blue fruit with an interesting hint of wet rock.
+Lingering accents of vanilla bean complement the smooth finish.
+This is dark wine with an elegant nose; it is somewhat perfume-driven showing both red and blue fruit with an intruiging hint of wet rock.
 The entry is soft and shows black fruit including currant and black cherry.
-This wine finishes smooth with the fine-grained tannins balanced harmoniously with the fruit.
+This wine finishes smooth with the fine-grained tannins balancing harmoniously with the fruit.
 Finding the balance between elegance and power or richness is a line Pott walks well and this wine is certainly a prime example of this.

 Cabernet Franc can be very aromatic and as this wine opens the bouquet reveals an amazing complexity of aromas.
 It shows pleasing floral and herbal aromas with just a touch of earthiness – rather than having a spicy component as some Cabernet Francs have in the nose.
 This wine is rounded and elegant on the palate with good acid balance.
 It is not a dense overripe Cabernet Franc – in part attributed to the vineyard management and harvest decisions.

 Note: You can taste Aaron’s wine at the collective tasting room -Ma(i)sonry in Yountville.
-The easiest way to order the wine is through Pott’s mailing list but it is also found in local wine shops from Backroom Wines in Napa to St. Helena Wine Center in St. Helena and Enoteca in Calistoga.
-For more information and to join the mailing list visit: www.pottwine.com or view a number of his wine related articles posted on the Atlantic Monthly here: www.theatlantic.com/aaron-pott
+The easiest way to order the wine is through Pott’s mailing list but the wine are also found in local wine shops from Backroom Wines in Napa to St. Helena Wine Center in St. Helena and Enoteca in Calistoga.
+For more information and to join the mailing list, visit: www.pottwine.com or view a number of his old wine related articles posted on the Atlantic Monthly here: www.theatlantic.com/aaron-pott